 After incorporating comments received from the CITES Secretariat on the first draft of the review report, a second draft of the report was shared by the consultant in May 2018 with 38 Parties -- Appendix-I Asian big cat range States (Table 2) and consumer States particularly affected by illegal trade (identified by the consultant's literature review) -- and ICCWC Partner IGOs.
-Comments received from India, Myanmar, Thailand, the United Arab Emirates, the United Kingdom and the United States as well as the Chair of the CITES Cheetah intersessional Working Group were incorporated into the final version of this report.
+Comments received from India, Myanmar, Thailand, the United Arab Emirates, the United Kingdom of Great Britain and Northern Ireland and the United States of America as well as the Chair of the CITES Cheetah intersessional Working Group were incorporated into the final version of this report.